-In the DRC, the full package of iCCM, which is part of the facility-based Integrated Management of Newborn and Child Illnesses (IMNCI) strategy, is defined as CHW management of at least four childhood conditions-malaria, diarrhea, pneumonia, and malnutrition-at community care sites (Figure 2).
-Scaling Up iCCM to Reach the Greatest Number of Children The DRC's commitment to community care goes back to colonial times when the medical service of the independent State of Congo (1888-1908) and the medical service of the Belgian Ministry of Colonies (1908-1960) helped communities provide services to populations in remote villages.4 Advocacy around iCCM in contemporary history started in 2003 after the integration of key family practices into the IMNCI strategy.
+DRC, the full package of iCCM, which is the extension of the facility-based Integrated Management of Newborn and Child Illnesses (IMNCI) strategy, is defined as CHW management of at least four childhood conditions-malaria, diarrhea, pneumonia, and malnutrition-at community care sites (Figure 2).

+Scaling Up iCCM to Reach the Greatest Number of Children

+The DRC's commitment to community care goes back to colonial times when the medical service of the independent State of Congo (1888-1908) and the medical service of the Belgian Ministry of Colonies (1908-1960) helped communities provide services to populations in remote villages.
+Advocacy around iCCM in contemporary history started in 2003 after the integration of key family practices into the IMNCI strategy.

-In 2005, 12 community care sites began providing iCCM as a piloted in one health zone to accelerate the coverage of care for childhood illness through additional service delivery points beyond facility-based IMNCI, which was launched three years earlier.
-The successive adjustments of protocols and tools for iCCM were always undertaken in parallel with clinical IMNCI to comply with ongoing updates of international guidelines (Figure 3).
-4 MCHIP.
+In 2005, 12 community care sites began providing iCCM as a pilot in one health zone to accelerate the coverage of care for childhood illness through additional service delivery points beyond facility-based IMNCI, which was launched three years earlier.
+The successive adjustments of protocols and tools for iCCM were always undertaken in parallel with facility based IMNCI to comply with ongoing updates of international guidelines (Figure 3).

+&lt;sup>4 MCHIP.
 2012.
 Integrated Community Case Management of Childhood Illness: Documentation of Best Practices and Bottlenecks to Program Implementation in the Democratic Republic of Congo (DRC).

-Development Introduction of Documentation Introduction of of the 2017-Launch of Development Adoption of Distribution of zinc sulfate in of iCCM chlorhexidine 2022 National community IMNCI management of implementfamily kits for umbilical care sites Strategic Plan 2022 ENAP diarrhea tation care - 2003 - 2005 - 2007 - 2008 - 2009 -- 2011 - 2012 - 2013 - 2014 2016 Development Research pilot Launch of Integration of Development Introduction of Launch of Introduction of of clinical the key family of the iCCM on malaria amoxicillin DT community IMNCI clinical mentorship for PCV13 vaccine practices implementation management of rapid diagnostic in management component for children essential component guideline test by CHWs of pneumonia newborn Figure 3.
-A long history of implementing IMNCI in the DRC Figure 4.
-Geographic coverage in community care sites and percentage of health zones implementing the full package of iCCM by province in 2017
+Figure 4.
+Geographic coverage of community care sites and percentage of health zones implementing the full package of iCCM by province in 2017

-By the end of 2017, after 12 years of sustained scale-up efforts, iCCM was being implemented countrywide in 6,968 community care sites across 402 health zones (among 461 eligible) in all 30 provinces.
-While community care sites are implemented nationally, the quality of and types of program approaches vary greatly by geographic area, type of partner funding, available technical support, and technical priority.
+By the end of 2017, after 12 years of sustained scale-up efforts, iCCM was implemented in 6,968 community care sites across 402 health zones (among 461 eligible) in all 26 provinces including Kinshasa.
+While community care sites are implemented nationally, the quality of and types of program approaches vary greatly by geographic area, type of partner funding, available technical support, and health priority.
 Such variations often lead to uneven and fragmented implementation.
-In 2017, only 12 provinces out of 30 had the full package implemented in at least 80% of their respective health zones (Figure 4).
-Current Approaches for Successful Scale-Up Maintaining leadership and strengthening coordination A national IMNCI coordination unit housed at the Ministry of Public Health (MOPH)-leads the child health program agenda in the DRC and chairs the national child health technical working group (TWG).
-All technical departments involved in child health are members of the TWG, including the programs in charge of acute respiratory infection, cholera and diarrhea, malaria, nutrition, and planning, along with the government's partners such as UNICEF, World Health Organization, the US Agency for International Development (USAID), the UK Department for International Development, Korea International Cooperation Agency, Japan International Cooperation Agency, Global Fund, GAVI, and their implementing partners (USAID's flagship Maternal and Child Survival Program [MCSP], Save the Children, and Soins de Santé Primaires en milieu Rural).
-The national child health TWG developed the 2017-2021 national IMNCI strategic plan, a broad plan that provides for the continuum of care for sick children from household to community to health facility and to the hospital.
-The plan, approved in August 2017, has a budget of over US \$223 million.
-The plan recommends scaling up iCCM, by ensuring that the complete iCCM package and high-quality services are available at the approximately 7,000 existing community care sites, and introducing 8,000 additional iCCM sites to cover 70% of the country's need.
-The national child health TWG also developed the national community health strategic plan.
-Both the IMNCI strategic plan and the national community health strategic plan are essential references that will inform provincial and health zone teams in the development of pertinent and realistic operational plans.
-Integrating monitoring and evaluation into existing systems Key information on iCCM has been integrated into the national District Health Information System 2 (DHIS2) since its implementation in 2014.
-In September 2017, members of the child health TWG attended a regional workshop, Improving Routine Data for Child Health in National Health Information Systems, in South Africa and developed a country action plan
+In 2017, only 12 provinces had the full package implemented in at least 80% of their respective health zones (Figure 4).

+Current Approaches for Successful Scale-Up

+Maintaining leadership and strengthening coordination

+A national IMNCI coordination unit housed at the Ministry of Public Health (MOPH)-leads the child health program agenda in the DRC.
+All technical departments involved in child health including the programs in charge of acute respiratory infection, cholera and diarrhea, malaria, nutrition, and planning, are members of the national child health technical working group (TWG) - which is chaired by the MOPH - along with the government's partners such as UNICEF, World Health Organization, the US Agency for International Development (USAID), the UK Department for International Development, Korea International Cooperation Agency, Japan International Cooperation Agency, Global Fund, GAVI, and their implementing partners, USAID's flagship Maternal and Child Survival Program (MCSP), Save the Children, and Soins de Santé Primaires en milieu Rural (SANRU).

+A CHW counsels the mother of a sick child in Tshopo province (Photo credit: Kate Holt/MCSP)

+Integrating monitoring and evaluation into existing systems